adammwilson/SpatialAnalysisTutorials/R_Introduction/R_Introduction.md

 > Try to calculate the mean of `c(3,6,12,89)`.

 Writing functions in R is pretty easy.
+Let's create one to calculate the mean of vector by getting the sum and length.
 First think about how to break it down into parts:

 ```r
 x1= sum(x)